ixjlyons/pelican-ghp/content/pages/home.rst

 I've tracked all my running with `Strava`_ for quite a while and sync the data to `Smashrun`_ as well.

-As of August 2020, I've run every day since April 8, 2017.
+I ran every day between April 8, 2017 and June 20, 2021.
 I don't really have a good reason, I guess I `just felt like running`_.

 .. _Strava: https://www.strava.com/athletes/15127545